Mike Schutte (boxer)

-Michael Richard Schutte (9 December 1950 – 14 July 2008) was a South African professional boxer, actor, comedian and singer.
+Michael Richard Schutte (9 December 1950 – 14 July 2008) was a South African boxer, actor, comedian and singer.

 Professional career

-In May 1973 he contested the vacant Transvaal heavyweight title against Johnny Britz but was disqualified in the second round.
+In May 1973, he contested the vacant Transvaal heavyweight title against Johnny Britz but was disqualified in the second round.
 Two months later he fought a rematch against Johnny Britz winning the Transvaal heavyweight title on points.
 During April 1974, he fought Jimmy Richards for the South African heavyweight title losing in a technical knockout.
 He would fight Jimmy Richards for the title two more times obtaining the South African heavyweight title in September 1975 on points.
 He would retain the title for less than a year when Gerrie Coetzee fought him in August 1976 and lost when he was disqualified in the sixth round.
 Shutte attempted to regain the title from Gerrie Coetzee in April 1977 but lost on points.
 He fought his last fight against Neil Malpass in June 1979 and announced his retirement.
 He was trained by Alan Toweel.